weberbas/Santiago-data-analysis/README.md

      * test (_generated when you run the runfile_)
    * Project.toml (_generated when you run the runfile_)

+### Using the data and the scripts
 The usage is then as follows:

-1) Run once the code in _Santiago-Data-Prep.R_ and store the prepared data as RData files in your runfolder.
-You only need to do this again if oyu change anything in the _Santiago_ output
+1) Run once the code in _Santiago-Data-Prep.R_ and store the resulting dataframes as RData files in your runfolder.
+You only need to do this if you use the data for the first time or if your _Santiago_ output data have been changed (e.g. changes in appropriatness scores).
+If you data remain the same, you will whenever you start a R session just load the saved Rfiles using the helper script.

 2) Use _Santiago-Data-Plots.R_.
 This file automatically calls the helper file.
 The plots are calculated and stored as a variable (e.g. "p3.3x") and in a later step exported as PDF also in the runfolder.
 Use `view(p.3.3x)` to view the plot in your Editor.